 , later that year and appeared to be headed toward a similar fate.
 In dire financial straits, the band was driving to a meeting with their record company when their car broke down on La Brea Avenue in Los Angeles.
 At the gas station where they ended up, they heard this song playing on the radio - it had been added to the playlist at KRLA-AM, a huge station in LA.
 Suddenly, they had a hit on their hands.

 Their fortunes improved, but the song only took them so far.
 After one more charting single ("Up To My Neck In High Muddy Water" - #93) the band broke up.
-Ronstadt went solo and charted a few minor hits from 1970-1974, but landed a #1 in 1975 with "You're No Good
+Ronstadt went solo and charted a few minor hits from 1970-1974 before landing a #1 in 1975 with "You're No Good

 ," launching her to stardom.